evanwinter/genius-lyric-analyzer/readme.md

 * Counts featured artists'/collaborators' lyrics too
 * Because each token is stripped of punctuation and transformed to lowercase, "I'll" & "ill" are both counted as "ill", etc
 * Doesn't always find the right artist: User searches artist name --> program executes a search using that exact input --> target artist is whoever the top result's primary artist is...
-Ex: entering Slipknot when prompted for artist name will find the top result to be XXXTentacion's song &mdash; titled "slipknot" &mdash; thus using XXXTentacion as the target artist instead.
+Ex: entering Slipknot when prompted for artist name will find the top result to be an XXXTentacion song &mdash; titled "slipknot" &mdash; thus using XXXTentacion as the target artist instead.